Hammer Curls are a staple to any bicep routine. If you are looking to develop long and bulging biceps check out these tips on proper hammer Curls.

 - Supination of the wrist.
 If you twist your wrist with this exercise, you will take tension off the forearm and put the tension on your bicep, as in a dumbbell curl.

 - Swinging arms to lift the weight.
 Swinging your arms (cheating) will all but eliminate any benefits hope to be gain with exercise.

 Variations of Exercise or Equipment Use for Dumbbell Hammer Curl

 A variation of a specific exercise is intended to work different subgroups of muscles, or work the same muscles in slightly different ways.
 There are many exercise variations to this strength exercise.
 Some of the variations use for Hammer Curl:

 - Barbell Reverse Preacher Curl.
 Your arms work together with the reverse preacher curl and performed the same as the preacher curl except palms are facing down.
-The benefit with this exercise, when performed correctly, arms are lock in place when resting on the pads and eliminates using the body to help with the lift.
+The benefit with this exercise, when executed correctly, arms are locked in place when resting on the pads and eliminates using the body to help with the lift.

 - Lever Reverse Preacher Curl.
 Hold the handles with an overhand grip and curl up like you would a barbell reverse preacher curl.
 One of the differences about using a machine, most have handles that swivel allowing for wrist comfort, this can be beneficial if having any wrist problems.
 Like with the cable reverse curl this machine allows you to keep the tension on the forearm throughout the movement.

 - Dumbbell Wrist Curl.
 With using an underhand grip and working each arm individually, dumbbell wrist curl is an excellent exercise for strengthening the wrist flexors (inner forearm).

 - Barbell Reverse Wrist Curl.
 With an overhand grip, the barbell reverse wrist curl works both forearms together in developing the wrist extenders (back of forearm).